afd/JavaTutorialQuestions/questions/1aeb.md

 In this question, your task is to write a class with generic methods for reading numbers from the command-line, adding numbers, and converting numbers into doubles or ints.
-The question is divided into a number of steps, and there are hints for each step at the end of the sheet.
+The question is divided into a number of steps, and there are hints for each step at the end.

 ### Step 1
 Write a generic interface, `NumberParser`.
 Write the